 Once we see a more bullish cryptocurrency market it is expected that ENJ will be lifted with the rest of the market.
 It is also expected to see greater price increases in response to product launches and partnership announcements.
 And it is also expected to rise as it gains greater adoption, due to the removal of ENJ from circulation as additional assets are added to the blockchain.

-You cannot purchase ENJ with fiat currency.
-Instead you’ll need to use BTC or ETH.
-The largest exchange for ENJ is Binance, but there is also decent trading volume on OKEx and Qryptos.
+You cannot purchase ENJ with fiat currency (excepting South Korean Won).
+Instead, you’ll need to use USDT, BTC or ETH.
+The largest exchange for ENJ is Binance, but there is also decent trading volume on LAToken and Bithumb.

 The Enjin Coin is looking to provide a benefit to the $17 billion virtual goods market.
 By placing game assets on the blockchain they hope to prevent fraud in the industry, which some measures have suggested affect roughly 80% of all transactions.